Flameeyes/neopixel-acrylic-lamp/README.md

 # Neopixel Acrylic Lamp

-WARNING: THIS PROJECT IS NOT WORKING.
+This repository contains Eagle PCB dsigns and 3D objects to build a lamp hosting an acrylic cutout, similar to the many "3D effect" lamps that you can buy on most online stores by now.

-This repository contains Eagle PCB designs and code to replace the board on some types of lamps that hold an acrylic shape.
+Please note that while rev3 boards appear to be working, the 3D objects are still untested and the design is still up in the air.

 ## Further References

 Refer to my [blog post](https://flameeyes.blog/2020/07/09/investigating-chinese-acrylic-lamps/) for details.

 ## License